Chevrolet BrightDrop: Cargo

-The Zevo 600 has an advertised 600 ft3 of cargo volume and a GVWR of under 10,000 lb, providing an estimated payload rating of 2200 lb.
-The smaller Zevo 400 has 410 ft3 of cargo volume, with a body approximately 20 ft long, designed to fit in a standard parking space; the Zevo 400 rides on an approximately 150 in long wheelbase.
+The BrightDrop 600 has an advertised 600 ft3 of cargo volume and a GVWR of under 10,000 lb, providing an estimated payload rating of 2200 lb.
+The smaller BrightDrop 400 has 410 ft3 of cargo volume, with a body approximately 20 ft long, designed to fit in a standard parking space; the BrightDrop 400 rides on an approximately 150 in long wheelbase.

 There are two rear axle options available; the standard, designated RPO C5F, carries a gross vehicle weight rating of 9900 lb, while RPO C7E uses an uprated rear axle to increase GVWR to 11000 lb, accommodating greater payload weight.

-The Zevo 600 has a sliding curbside door that is 3 ft wide to facilitate moving bulky packages, and the dashboard on that same curb side has a depression that can accommodate two standard United States Postal Service bins.
+The BrightDrop 600 has a sliding curbside door that is 3 ft wide to facilitate moving bulky packages, and the dashboard on that same curb side has a depression that can accommodate two standard United States Postal Service bins.
 The cargo area is separated from the driver's compartment with a sliding bulkhead door, and a translucent roof is available along with standard motion-activated LED lights to illuminate the rear, which will accommodate a standing person who is 6 ft 4 in tall without stooping.
 When the exterior roll-up door is up, the rear opening measures 60.0 in wide and 72.0 in high.